The answer lies in our new StatSocial Digital Tribes; a model of the US population broken down into 100 unique market segments.

 The best part?
 We refresh the reports at the start of every quarter.

-Looking at Chick-fil-A here, we can see that members of the “Food Court Cult” Tribe — our fun name used to describe the Tribe made up of American chain restaurant devotees — are greatly over-indexed when measured against the baseline used for this report (the average U.S. online audience).
+Perusing the Tribes most profoundly represented among Chick-fil-A’s customers, we can see that members of the “Food Court Cult” Tribe — our fun name used to describe the Tribe made up of American chain restaurant devotees — are greatly over-indexed when measured against the baseline used here (the average U.S. online audience).

 The index score of of 1876 tells us that the percentage of Chick-fil-A diners who are also “Food Court Cult” members exceeds the occurrence of their ilk among the greater U.S. online crowd by 18.76 times.

-Hovering over a given Tribe’s name on our web platform (as screen-capped below) provides a description of what common affinities and personalities find them as part of that segment.
+Hovering over a given Tribe’s name on our web platform (as screen-capped below) provides a description of what common affinities and personalities find those consumers as part of the corresponding segment.

 If you’ve trouble reading the image here, it says: